-- 1.4.1 The Supplier is required to execute, as a minimum, the following continual improvement methodology, although it is accepted that it may adopt, at its own discretion, additional methods to deliver the above outcome requirements and strategic objectives, but at all times these additional methods ensure customer needs are met. - 1.4.2 The execution of continual improvement forms part of the role and accountability of the Client, as in Appendix 4.
-Continual improvement is the role and duty of every employee member of staff just as with Health and Safety.
+- 1.4.1 The Contractor is required to execute, as a minimum, the following continual improvement methodology, although it is accepted that it may adopt, at its own discretion, additional methods to deliver the above outcome requirements and strategic objectives, but at all times these additional methods ensure customer needs are met. - 1.4.2 Lean is a method of delivering the above outcome requirements and strategic objectives, and is a way of delivering value in a system.
+It produces what a customer wants, when it is required, with a minimum of waste, and to a high level quality.
+Lean works through a relentless elimination of waste and reduction of variation.
+The reduction of variation will bring stability to programme and project delivery through the use of Lean collaborative planning techniques.

-1.4.3 The following points in paragraph 1.4.4 below are a synopsis of the Lean Continual Improvement methodology that are contained in the Highways England Lean Maturity Assessment (HELMA) in Appendix 2.
-The full HELMA document and scoring matrix is available for free download from the Highways England Lean Publications web-site Appendix 2, these documents represents a skeleton for how a successful business would operate to continuous improvement principles.
-It is emphasised that Lean is not a stand-alone continual improvement methodology, undertaken by a select few, but is a successful business operating methodology and culture to be undertaken by everyone working on the contract.
+- 1.4.3 The Contractor uses Lean tools to systematically make improvements, in a planned sequence, to its key value streams and the processes and procedures in its Quality Plan (as defined in Scope section S 600) in order to identify customer requirements, establish and optimise the execution of value adding activity, identify and minimise non-value adding activity and eliminate waste. - 1.4.4 The execution of continual improvement forms part of the role and accountability of the Client, as defined in Scope section S 600.
+Continual improvement is the role and duty of every employee member of staff just as with Health and Safety. - 1.4.5 The following points in paragraph 1.4.6 below are a synopsis of the Lean Continual Improvement methodology that are contained in the Highways England Lean Maturity Assessment (HELMA) see Annex 02.
+The full HELMA document and scoring matrix is available for free download from the Highways England Lean Publications web-site (see Annex 02), these documents represents a skeleton for how a successful business would operate to continuous improvement principles.
+It must be emphasised that Lean is not a stand-alone continual improvement methodology, undertaken by a select few, but is a successful business operating methodology and culture to be undertaken by everyone working on this contract.

-1.4.4 Integration of Lean into business strategy
+1.4.6 Integration of Lean into business strategy